 When tackling a new challenge or learning a new task, it can be easy to feel discouraged by the complications and failures that you inevitably face.
-How can we prevent burnout and build resilience towards such failures?
+How can we prevent burnout and build resilience toward such failures?

-A 2015 study by Reeve indicates that self-efficacy, or the belief in one’s abilities to successfully accomplish something, could play a key role.
-Individuals with high self-efficacy attempt difficult things by increasing their effort, modifying their strategy, and staying committed until successfully completing them.
+A 2015 study by Reeve indicates that self-efficacy, or the belief in one’s abilities to accomplish something, could play a key role.
+Individuals with high self-efficacy attempt difficult things by increasing their effort, modifying their strategy, and staying committed until completing them.

-On the other hand, if people doubt their own abilities (have low self-efficacy), they see challenges as threats, give up quickly, and lose faith in developing their capabilities further.
+On the other hand, if people doubt their abilities (have low self-efficacy), they see challenges as threats, give up quickly, and lose faith in developing their capabilities further.
 Notice how individuals with high self-efficacy aren’t necessarily avoiding failure.
 Instead, they are simply more willing to persevere until they find a successful solution.

 So, we know that having high self-efficacy is generally a good thing when attempting to meet goals.
-However, how do we actually increase our self-efficacy?
+However, how do we increase our self-efficacy?

 · Seek out a role model or mentor and consider what qualities make them someone that you respect, and what qualities make them so successful.

 · Make sure that you are practicing healthy habits such as hydrating, eating nutritious foods, exercising regularly, and getting enough sleep; if you’re not feeling physically well, it’s a lot harder to feel motivated and optimistic!

 · Try giving yourself a pep talk (or recruiting a friend to do it for you) or listen to some motivational speeches.